LuiCat/luicat.github.io/_posts/2017-11-09-unity3d-implement-beat-sync.md

 ## Demo

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IlQzDjnGnKc" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 ## In the End

-By all means, I'd like to thank to the rhythm game Malody.
+By all means, I'd like to thank to the rhythm game Malody ([our community page](http://m.mugzone.net/index), [introduction](http://m.mugzone.net/)).
 In developing this game with the producer, I learned a lot about mechanics behind rhythm-synchronizing contents.
 For hard-core rhythm gamers, the ones who loved old-styled rhythm game modes and simulators, and creative authors who loved creating charts (generally mapping of the notes to certain beats) for songs to be played by all other players, I highly recommend this game to you.

 Also, I'd like to introduce the fantastic Japanese arcade and console game Taiko no Tatsujin.
 Players use drum-sticks to play on arcade version of the game, while hearing sounds of they beating the taiko drum.
 I found most of the charts fancinating, and had been creating my own charts for 5 years.
 Also, I created a simple online taiko-game-like animated chart viewer which can be found [here]({% post_url 2017-11-09-tjaplayer-test %}).

+November 9, 2017